kytos/documentation/tutorials/napps/create_looping_napp.rst

     - at least three characters
    --------------------------------------------------------------

-   Please, insert your NApps Server username: tutorial Please, insert your NApp name: loopnapp
+   Please, insert your NApps Server username: <username>
+   Please, insert your NApp name: loopnapp
    Please, insert a brief description for your NApp [optional]: Loop NApp

    Congratulations!
 Your NApp have been bootstrapped!
-   Now you can go to the directory tutorial/loopnapp and begin to code your NApp.
+   Now you can go to the directory <username>/loopnapp and begin to code your NApp.
    Have fun!

-You will be asked for few questions.
+You will be asked a few questions.
 Answer them according to your needs, they are very basic questions like username and NApp name.
-For this tutorial, answer **tutorial** and **loopnapp**, respectively.
+For this tutorial purpose, use your **<username>** (the one you have just registered) and **loopnapp**, respectively.

 ..
 TIP:: If you want to change the answers in the future, just edit the ``kytos.json`` file and rename the directories if necessary.